The BEST gluten free scones recipe – enjoy a warm comforting and fluffy morning treat without the bloating feeling from gluten!

 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

-- In the same bowl add the gluten-free flour, tapioca flour and baking powder.
+- In the same bowl add the gluten-free flour, tapioca flour, baking powder, and salt.
 Mix together with a spatula to form a dough.
 Mix until well blended, using your hands also to "knead" the dough if needed.

-- Form the dough into a ball and place it on the prepared baking pan.
+Form the dough into a ball and place it on the prepared baking sheet.
 Press the top down to form a slightly flat circle.

-Using a chef knife, slice the dough into four triangle.
+- Using a chef knife, slice the dough into four triangle.
 Gently wiggle the triangles apart from each other and place them separated on the baking pan.
 Repeat and cut each triangle in half again and wiggle them apart onto the pan to bake.
 Should have 8 triangles total.

 - Bake for 17 minutes and remove from the oven then transfer to a cooling rack to finish cooling.